The Vanishing Healer: Synthetic Cartilage That Regenerates Then Disappears

 Things don’t need to last forever to matter.

-This cartilage lives by that truth.
+This cartilage would live by that truth.
 It heals and leaves.
 It shows up only for the chapter in which it is needed, then fades like a good teacher once the student has learned.

 This isn’t just about biology.
 It’s a meditation on time, trust, and the invisible hands that carry us only until we can carry ourselves.